Skip to main content

 Frequently asked questions

-Visit a Valley branch or call customer service at 1-800-522-4100 to request a POD (Payable-on-Death) beneficiary designation form.
-Complete the form with your primary and contingent beneficiary information and submit it at a branch or by mail.
-POD designations are available on checking, savings, CDs, and money market accounts.
+Contact Valley customer service at 1-800-522-4100 or visit any Valley branch to request a Payable-on-Death (POD) beneficiary designation form.
+Complete the form with your primary and contingent beneficiary information and submit it in branch or by mail.
+POD designations are available on checking, savings, money market, and CD accounts.

 Valley's Valley Wealth & Trust can be reached by phone at (973) 305-3500 for questions throughout the claims process.